 One of the ways I have been able to get Dropoff & Pickup’s under control is by sending out reminder notes about key policies throughout the year.
 It is a little more work, but when parents see the reminder they know I mean business.

-This can be as easy as taking your policy and copy and pasting it into an email or flyer format and routinely sending it out every few months or whenever you see there is a problem.
+This can be as easy as taking your policy and copy and paste it into an email, flyer or newsletter format and routinely sending it out every few months or whenever you see there is a problem.

 EASY ways to enforce your policy